FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 Welcome to the documentation pages of the SmartCon of **openCX**!

-You can find here detailed about the SmartCon, hereby mentioned as module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):
+You can find here detailed information about the SmartCon, hereby mentioned as module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):

 * Business modeling
   * [Product Vision](#Product-Vision)